 New Balance 580 History

-It was designed to be more “muscular” than other NB models and features three innovative technologies from the brand: the “Rollbar” midsole, which gives additional traction even on uneven surfaces; the “C-Cap” technology that provides cushioning without sacrificing flexibility; and the “ENCAP”, for added stability and shock absorption.
+It was designed to be more “muscular” than other NB models and featured three innovative technologies from the brand: the “Rollbar” midsole, which gives additional traction even on uneven surfaces; the “C-Cap” technology that provides cushioning without sacrificing flexibility; and the “ENCAP”, for added stability and shock absorption.
 These technologies collectively make the New Balance 580 suitable for running smoothly on dirt trails and paved roads.

-Although originally intended as a trail running shoe, the New Balance 580 made its way into the street fashion scene.
+Although initially intended as a trail running shoe, the New Balance 580 made its way into the street fashion scene.
 And even before collaborations were a thing, New Balance partnered up with Japan footwear brands Mita Sneakers, Undefeated, and Stüssy to work on the 580 silhouette.
 It was a successful move, making the 580 one of the most popular and most highly-sought shoes from New Balance.

-- There are New Balance brandings on the inner and outer side panels, on the outer side of the toe box, on the tongue, on the heel, and on the outsole.
+- There are New Balance brandings on the inner and outer side panels, on the outer side of the toe box, on the tongue, on the heel, and the outsole.